anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Memory is the mother of all wisdom.
+Quote: Hope arouses, as nothing else can arouse, a passion for the possible.

-By: Samuel Johnson
+By: William Sloane Coffin